jaredjak/ISU/coms309-project/README.md

 A collaborative mobile game project built for **COMS 309: Software Development Practices** at Iowa State University.

-This repo serves as a personal archive of the project with emphasis on my contributions to the **frontend development**.
+This serves as a personal archive of the project with emphasis on my contributions to the **frontend development**.

 ---